adamsoliev/bearblog/database_storage/blogpost.md

 There’s plenty of material online about storage engines (eg see [this](tab:https://www.yugabyte.com/blog/a-busy-developers-guide-to-database-storage-engines-the-basics/) and [its follow-up](tab:https://www.yugabyte.com/blog/a-busy-developers-guide-to-database-storage-engines-advanced-topics/)).

-Their tl;dr is:
+Tl;dr:

-A storage engine is the component of a database that handles CRUD operations, interfacing with the underlying memory and storage systems.
+- A storage engine is the component of a database that handles CRUD operations, interfacing with the underlying memory and storage systems.
 It usually relies on two primary types of indexes: B+trees and Log-Structured Merge-Trees (LSM-trees).
-The former provides balanced read and write performance, while the latter is optimized for high write throughput.
+- B+tree provides balanced read and write performance, while LSM-tree is optimized for high write throughput.
 In addition to the workload type, other factors, such as concurrency control, also have a significant impact on storage engine performance (eg see [this](tab:https://www.cs.cmu.edu/~pavlo/blog/2023/04/the-part-of-postgresql-we-hate-the-most.html))

-My goal here is to build on that summary and shallowly sketch the current storage-engine landscape.
-In this regard, two broad workload types dominate: OLTP and OLAP.
-The former workloads issue many short reads and/or writes that touch only a few records at a time.
-The latter workloads run long, complex analytical queries that scan large segments of a dataset.
-Given this contrast between workloads, storage-engine designs follow suit.
+My goal here is to build on that summary and shallowly sketch the current storage-engine landscape, starting with some background.

+For the first few decades, a major use case for databases was recording interactive business transactions (eg airline bookings).
+These use cases, now classified as OLTP, consist of many short reads and/or writes that touch only a few records (or rows) at a time.
+On the hardware of the time, performance was dominated by the mechanical latency of hard disks (explained later).
+To cope with this, databases were built to minimize random I/O, using B+tree indexes as the standard on-disk data structure and a buffer manager to cache frequently accessed disk pages in memory.

+As data volumes grew through the 1990s and 2000s, users wanted systems that could answer analytical questions (eg what are the top 3 best-selling products in North America in Q2?).
+These workloads, now called OLAP, stress the system in a different way: instead of random-seek latency, the main bottleneck was wasted I/O bandwidth caused by reading far more data than the query required.
+This drove the adoption of columnar storage layouts, which allow engines to read only the referenced columns and utilize fast sequential throughput efficiently.

+The following sections outline the storage-engine designs used for each workload type.

 ## <a id="oltp" href="#table-of-contents">OLTP</a>